 The network is thus interested in studying what precisely happens when democracy promoters engage with counterparts – governments, political parties, civil-society groups, etc. – that themselves have meaningful agency: How do local actors respond to democracy promoters; do they adopt or resist externally promoted democratic norms; how is external aid appropriated or diverted?
 How do the very democracy promoters, on their part, react when their policies are challenged and/or transformed ‘on the ground’?
 Which dynamics of interaction emerge, and what are the consequences for both the state of democracy in recipient countries and the shape of external democracy promotion?
 In theorizing and empirically studying these interaction processes, the network contributes both to the research as well as the practice of democracy promotion.

-Current and Previous Research Activities
+Previous Research Activities

 Democracy Promotion as Interaction

 - 2016.
 Workshop “Democracy Promotion as Interaction: Rethinking the External-Internal Interplay in International Relations“ at the Peace Research Institute Frankfurt (PRIF) in Frankfurt.

 - 2015.
 Organization of the Expert Workshop “Interaction between Internal and External Actors in Democracy Promotion” at the German Development Institute (GDI) in Bonn.

 - 2011.
 Organization of the Panel “Implementing Democracy from the Outside” at the Joint Conference of the International Political Science Association (IPSA) and the European Consortium for Political Research (ECPR) in Sao Paolo.

 “Critical Junctures” and the Promotion of Democratic Processes